hannasm/masonflexjs/README.md

 ## Dependencies

- * A debounce() function must be loaded to the page before importing masonflex. [you might try this one](https://github.com/jgarber623/javascript-debounce)

  * Masonflex depends on intersection observer, which on older browsers requires a polyfill - [you could try this one](https://github.com/w3c/IntersectionObserver/tree/master/polyfill)

  * Masonflex depends on mutation observer, which on older browsers requires a polyfill - [you could try this one](https://github.com/megawac/MutationObserver.js)